Biochemistry: Proteins

-Proteins are very large molecules—macro-biopolymers—made from monomers called amino acids.
+Proteins are polymers made from monomers called amino acids.
 An amino acid consists of an alpha carbon atom attached to an amino group, –NH_{2}, a carboxylic acid group, –COOH (although these exist as –NH_{3}^{+} and –COO^{−} under physiologic conditions), a simple hydrogen atom, and a side chain commonly denoted as "–R".
 The side chain "R" is different for each amino acid of which there are 20 standard ones.
 It is this "R" group that makes each amino acid different, and the properties of the side chains greatly influence the overall three-dimensional conformation of a protein.
 Some amino acids have functions by themselves or in a modified form; for instance, glutamate functions as an important neurotransmitter.
-Amino acids can be joined via a peptide bond.
-In this dehydration synthesis, a water molecule is removed and the peptide bond connects the nitrogen of one amino acid's amino group to the carbon of the other's carboxylic acid group.
+To form proteins, they react via dehydration synthesis which removes a water molecule and forms a peptide bond between the nitrogen of one amino acid's amino group and the carbon of the other's carboxylic acid group.
 The resulting molecule is called a dipeptide, and short stretches of amino acids (usually, fewer than thirty) are called peptides or polypeptides.
 Longer stretches merit the title proteins.
 As an example, the important blood serum protein albumin contains 585 amino acid residues.